hiveeyes/arduino/README.rst

 About
 *****

-This is the firmware source code documentation of the `Hiveeyes project`_, which is developing a flexible beehive monitoring infrastructure toolkit and platform based on affordable hardware, wireless telemetry and modern software.
+This is the firmware source code and documentation repository of the `Hiveeyes project`_, which is developing a flexible beehive monitoring infrastructure toolkit and platform, based on affordable hardware, wireless telemetry, and modern software.

 ****
 Note